How long do removable partial dentures last?

 - Artificial tooth loss – Typically an easy repair.

-- Changes with natural teeth - The need for cavity repair or treatment for gum disease may create a situation that significantly affects the fit or function of the appliance, implying that practicing proper oral home care is an important factor in cast partial survival.
+- Changes with natural teeth – The need for cavity repair or treatment for gum disease may create a situation that significantly affects the fit or function of the appliance.
+This implies that practicing proper oral home care is an important factor in cast partial survival.

 - Loss of a natural tooth supporting the partial.